 240 C.E.

 Commodian wrote a lengthy poem against Marcion of Sinope in doggerel hexameters.
-Also, at the same time the first anti-Marcionite prologue was appended to the Gospel of Mark.
+Around the same period, the first anti-Marcionite prologue was appended to the Gospel of Mark.
 It was composed within a milieu shaped by ongoing resistance to Marcionite textual claims.
-This preface reinforces traditional apostolic mediation and succession narratives, stabilizing Mark’s connection to Petrine authority.
-In an environment where Gospel authorship and transmission were contested, such framing functioned defensively, embedding Mark securely within the emerging fourfold Gospel canon.
+This preface reinforces traditional narratives of apostolic mediation and succession, thereby stabilizing Mark’s connection to Petrine authority.
+In an environment where Gospel authorship and transmission were contested, such framing served a defensive purpose, firmly embedding Mark within the emerging fourfold Gospel canon.

 245 C.E.